claudioromero/soccer-league-demo/README.md

 - I will grant you permissions to submit game results on the blockchain.

 ## Can this be gamed?
 Can I hack the scheme through inheritance?
-- Not really, but you are welcome to try, just for kicks :)
+- Not really, but I encourage you to try - just for kicks :)
-- The contract does not expose any public properties due to security reasons.
+- The smart contract does not expose any public properties due to security reasons, even if you inherit from
 - Also notice that the modifiers will prevent you from revoking my account rights.

 ## Database selected